-The District Department of Transportation's ("DDOT") commitment to building a safe and efficient transportation network will guide all review of transportation-related issues regarding the development of the Development Parcel.
-The Development Parcel has multimodal transportation access to both the Friendship Heights Metrorail Station and WMATA Priority Corridor Network Bus Routes along Western Avenue and Wisconsin Avenue approximately 2/3 mile to the west.
-Connecticut Avenue, NW and McKinley Street, NW are served by Metrobus service.
-DDOT anticipates a sizable share of people accessing the Development Parcel will be via public transit, bicycling, and walking and expects new development to take advantage of the multi-modal transportation network.
+The District Department of Transportation's ("DDOT") commitment to building a safe and efficient transportation network will guide all review of transportation-related issues regarding the development of the Development Parcels.
+The Development Parcels have excellent multimodal transportation access with D.C.
+Union Station 0.3 miles away (Metrorail, Circulator and WMATA Priority Corridor Network Bus Routes) and Judiciary Square 0.4 miles away.
+DDOT anticipates a sizable share of people accessing the Development Parcels will be via non-automobile modes of travel.

-Depending on the development plan proposed and the approval process required for the Project (i.e., Zoning Commission review), DDOT may require a Comprehensive Transportation Review ("CTR") study to determine the impacts on the transportation network.
-Respondents should have a basic understanding of the projected number of trips by mode generated by the proposed development program in the Proposal.
+Depending on the development program proposed and type of approval process the development goes through (e.g., Zoning Commission review), DDOT may require a Comprehensive Transportation Review ("CTR") study to determine the impacts on the transportation network.
+Respondents should have a basic understanding of the projected number of trips by mode generated by the proposed development program during the RFP process.